This a living document continuously updated by the community and therefore a work in progress.

 It occurs when the price of tokens inside an AMM diverge in any direction.
 The more divergence, the greater the impermanent loss.

 Why “impermanent”?
-Because as long as the relative prices of tokens in the AMM return to their original state when you entered the AMM, the loss disappears and you earn 100% of the trading fees.
+As long as the relative prices of tokens in the AMM return to their original state when you entered the AMM, the loss is reduced and you earn a higher share of trading fees.
 However, this is rarely the case.
-Impermanent loss often becomes permanent, eating into your trade income & liquidity mining rewards or leaving you with negative returns.
+Impermanent loss often becomes permanent, reducing profits from trading fees & liquidity mining rewards, or leaving you with negative returns.